Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 • Cool, dry place, away from humidity.* Don’t use metal containers as they can change the flavour of the salt.

-Sustainability is an important part of Fleur de Sel production:
+Sustainability is an integral part of Fleur de Sel production:

 • Less environmental impact than industrial salt production.